 Communities can invest in a number of strategies to encourage housing affordability.

 Staff presented an Affordable Housing Action Plan to the Council during a work session on June 21, 2016.
 During the presentation staff gave a review of existing affordable housing programs, recent progress and a list of potential new strategies and funding sources.
+Council adopted this plan.

 Watch a brief video summary of the affordable housing situation in Iowa City and the steps being taken to address it.